singh-man/books/crackingTheCoding/17_hard.md

 This works great for when we just  want  to know  composites of two  words.
 But what  if a word could be formed by any number of other words?

-In this case, we could apply a very similar approach, with one modification: rather than simply looking up if the r ight side is in the array, we would recursively see if we can build the right side from the other elements in the array.
+In this case, we could apply a very similar approach, with one modification: rather than simply looking up if the right side is in the array, we would recursively see if we can build the right side from the other elements in the array.

 The code below implements this algorithm:
 ```java